bishabosha/dotty/docs/docs/reference/changed-features/numeric-literals.md

  - If the literal ends with `f` or `F`, it is a single precision floating point number of type `Float`.
  - If the literal ends with `d` or `D`, it is a double precision floating point number of type `Double`.

 In each of these cases the conversion to a number is exactly as in Scala 2 or in Java.
-If a numeric literal does _not_ end in one of these suffixes, its meaning is determined by the expected type:
+If a numeric literal has no suffix, its meaning is determined by the expected type:

  1. If the expected type is `Int`, `Long`, `Float`, or `Double`, the literal is treated as a standard literal of that type.